LGBTQ rights in the Cook Islands: History

 The Cook Islands, much like the rest of Polynesia, used to be tolerant of same-sex relationships and transgender people before the arrival of Christianity.

 The colloquial term for men who act like women is laelae.
 Culturally, laelae are different from gay or transgender people.
-The term refers to a wide range of people, as it does throughout Polynesia, some of whom may identify as female but are biologically men, as both male and female, or as neither.
+The term refers to a wide range of people, as it does throughout Polynesia, some of whom may identify as female but are biologically male, as both male and female, or as neither.
 Laelae engage in women's work, such as cooking, cleaning and sewing, tend to socialise with women and tend to wear female clothing, but have little desire to have sex with other laelae.
-They typically have sex with heterosexual men, who not consider themselves, nor are they considered by others, to be "homosexual".
+They typically have sex with heterosexual men, who do not consider themselves, nor are they considered by others, to be "homosexual".
 Nowadays, there exists a relative tolerance and acceptance of laelae in terms of their public behaviour (their cross-dressing and dance performances are regarded with fascination by both men and women), but a near complete avoidance of laelae sexuality as a topic of discussion.
 Dr. Kalissa Alexeyeff, of the University of Melbourne, states that the introduction of Western understandings of sexuality and gender has resulted in laelae sexuality being taboo.
 Laelae who are caught engaging in homosexual relations are often beaten up by male family members.

-Early on in fieldwork, I commented on the camp demeanour of a prominent Cook Islands performer, who wore loud, brighlty coloured, frilly shirts and whose flamboyant acts resembled those of Elton John or Peter Allen.
+Early on in fieldwork, I commented on the camp demeanour of a prominent Cook Islands performer, who wore loud, brightly coloured, frilly shirts and whose flamboyant acts resembled those of Elton John or Peter Allen.
 My female companion replied with some hostility: 'No!
 He has a son.
 He's not gay.
 He's a laelae.'
 This comment was made despite the fact that the woman worked with the man's current partner and it appeared—to me at least—blatantly obvious that the two were sexually involved.
 When I asked what the difference was, she said that laelae 'just love the girls' whereas 'gays sleep with men'.

 Since the 2000s, the Māori word akava'ine has come to refer to transgender people from the Cook Islands.